Day Trip in Ottawa (Byward, Chinatown, House of Targ)

 I think our friends enjoyed themselves.
 I know we did.

-Have you ever been to Ottawa?
+Have you ever taken a day trip to Ottawa?
 What did you like the most?
-Be sure and let us know in the comments below
+Be sure and let us know in the comments below.

 Please follow and like us: